-The company is also soon to release a similar system capable of detecting minute traces of peanuts in food, which is another significant and serious health concern, affecting between 6 and 8 percent of children.
-Quick and accurate testing for allergens in this way has the potential to save lives.
+The company is also soon to release a similar system capable of detecting minute traces of peanuts in food, which is another significant and serious health concern, affecting between

 In a nutshell, Wired Health 2017 was a fascinating glimpse into the future of health interventions, clinical research, and innovative disease management.